jax-ml/jax/docs/autodidax.md

 interpreter will build a jaxpr on the fly while tracking data dependencies.
-To do so, it builds a bipartite directed acyclic graph (DAG) between `PartialEvalTracer` nodes, representing staged-out values, and `JaxprRecipe` nodes, representing formulas for how compute some values from others.
+To do so, it builds a bipartite directed acyclic graph (DAG) between `PartialEvalTracer` nodes, representing staged-out values, and `JaxprRecipe` nodes, representing formulas for how to compute some values from others.
 One kind of recipe is a `JaxprEqnRecipe`, corresponding to a `JaxprEqn`'s primitive application, but we also have recipe types for constants and lambda binders:

 ```{code-cell}